golucky5/escaperoom2021/README.md

     docker run -it --rm -p 8000:80 goucky5/escaperoom2021

-This will make Mamashop available at http://localhost:8000 or http://[ip address]:8000
+This will make escaperoom2021 available at http://localhost:8000 or http://[ip address]:8000

-Do not expose Vulnerable Mama Shop to the internet, it is an insecure application and can lead to a system or network compromise.
+Do not expose escaperoom2021 to the internet, it is an insecure application and can lead to a system or network compromise.
 Use it in an isolated test lab environment meant for security testing and learning.

-To run Vulnerable Mama Shop in detached mode
+To run escaperoom2021 in detached mode

     docker run -d --rm -p 8000:80  goucky5/escaperoom2021